Velir/AEM-Toolbox/README.md

 * Configure your component dialog so it contains a widget with xtype 'youtubesearch'.
 * youtubeUser:  Allows us to configure a user for limiting what videos are searched against.
+* apiKey: Youtube API Key
+* playlistId: ID of the playlist to pull videos from.
+Default is the configured user's uploads playlist

 ```
 <youtubevideo